mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 An Average task is a moderate obstacle to a trained professional.
 Shooting a gun accurately at range, plotting the jump calculations for a starship, repairing a damaged circuit board or finding a buyer for a cargo bay full of machine parts on an industrial world are all examples of Average tasks, which require the normal 8 or more to be rolled for the check.

 A Difficult task is tough even for a trained professional.
-Examples might be making an accurate shot in the middle of a ferocious storm, defending a client in court when they are clearly guilty, hacking into a secure computer network or spotting the flash of sunlight reflecting off a sniper’s scope.
+Examples might be making an accurate shot in the middle of a ferocious storm, defending a client in court when they are clearly guilty, hacking into a secure computer network or spotting the flash of sunlight reflecting off a sniper's scope.
 Difficult tasks require a 10 or more to be rolled for the check.

 Very Difficult tasks are hard for a trained professional and nearly impossible for an amateur.
 They require a 12 or more to be rolled for the check.